hakuhodo-technologies/scope-rl/docs/documentation/index.rst

     Policy Value Estimated by OPE Estimators

 OPRL provides a variety of OPE estimators both in discrete and continuous action spaces.
-Moreover, OFRL also implements meta class to handle OPE with multiple estimators at once and provide generic classes of OPE estimators to facilitate research development.
+Moreover, SCOPE-RL also implements meta class to handle OPE with multiple estimators at once and provide generic classes of OPE estimators to facilitate research development.

 Basic estimators
 ^^^^^^